 Since I accidentally ate some cookies with gluten the week before Thanksgiving (always read the label or ask the cook), which disturbed my gut, I’ve been making a batch of turkey vegetable soup with bone broth every few days.
 It is a wonderfully healing food that is easy to digest and provides lot of nourishment.
 It’s also a lovely way to spend a cold winter day, at home with a broth simmering, smelling great, heating my home, and later, tasting great and nourishing me deeply.

-It takes a long time to make, like a couple of days, but it’s worth it.
+It takes a long time to make, but it’s worth it.
 I use turkey legs and/or thighs.
-They have nice marrow-filled bones that are easy to break, they are easy to take the meat off, they have plenty of meat, they are way less costly than turkey breast, and I like the flavor of dark meat.
+They are marrow-filled bones that are easy to break, they are easy to take the meat off, they have plenty of meat, they are way less costly than turkey breast, and I like the flavor of the dark meat.
 Turkey is usually inexpensive this time of year, but you could do this with chicken or other poultry — or for that matter, with beef, lamb, or wild game.

 For any of these choices, I prefer a pasture-raised, antibiotic-free animal.